top of page

 In 2006, Abraham was traded to the Atlanta Falcons, where he would spend the next seven seasons of his career.
 During his time in Atlanta, Abraham cemented his status as one of the league's elite pass rushers, recording double-digit sack totals in four separate seasons.
 His ability to take over games and make crucial plays in key moments helped the Falcons become a perennial playoff contender.

 Abraham's peak season came in 2008 when he recorded 16.5 sacks, earning his fourth Pro Bowl selection and his second First Team All-Pro nod.
 This remarkable campaign showcased his unparalleled ability to disrupt offenses and highlighted his status as one of the league's most dominant defensive players.
+Abraham's performance that year was a testament to his skill and determination on the field.

 Throughout his career, Abraham was known for his tireless work ethic and his ability to mentor younger players.
 His leadership and dedication to his craft were invaluable to his teammates and coaches, as he consistently set the standard for excellence both on and off the field.
+Abraham's influence extended beyond his individual achievements, contributing to the overall success and culture of the teams he played for.

 As Abraham's career wound down, he spent his final season with the Arizona Cardinals, where he continued to be a valuable contributor and a respected veteran presence in the locker room.
 His longevity and sustained success throughout his career are a testament to his incredible talent and unwavering commitment to the game.
+Even in the latter stages of his career, Abraham remained a formidable presence on the field.

 Defensive End Claude Humphrey of the Atlanta Falcons | Photo by Associated Press